 “The majority of nonprofits (66.3%) have annual budgets of less than $1 million.
 From there, as organization size increases, the number of nonprofits decreases.
 For every 1 powerhouse (annual expenses more than $5 billion) nonprofit, there are thousands of grassroots organizations.”

 My hope is for deeper, long-term partnerships between younger and older generations, the latter holding significant disposable income to make charitable donations.
 Boomers and older adults (and their professional advisors), often focus their charitable giving on tried-and-true nonprofits that have been in existence for many years.
 That is certainly their choice to make, but having seen nonprofits large and small in some detail as a professional fundraiser, I can say without hesitation many of younger and smaller nonprofits, startups and social good enterprises are more efficient and more likely to create positive change in society than the older, top-heavy ones.
 But these younger initiatives are often seen as being, “riskier.”

 Lose your fear and support startups and smaller nonprofit organizations.
 Younger generations are – and will be – driving much of the social change ahead.
 We need to trust and encourage them.
 But also, younger generations need to engage older citizens and tap their knowledge and enthusiasm for social good, as well as their charitable donations.
 Together we can change the world for the better.

-Thanks to the Adobe free image library for the photographs used to illustrate this blog post.
+Thanks to the Adobe Creative Cloud free image library for the photographs used to illustrate this blog post.